 1. Prayer is modeled.

 Prayer is caught more than taught.
 Praying pastors model a prayerful life and those that are influenced by them tend to lead a prayerful life of their own.
-We just started 21 days of prayer and fasting with prayer meetings happening 24 hours a day.
-I am leading many of these meetings because I really do believe it is powerful when two or more gather to pray in unity.
+Some years ago we tried 21 days of prayer and fasting, with prayer meetings happening 24 hours a day.

 2. Prayer is first.